ajupov/Crm.Tests.All/README.md

 ## Usage
 You must use account for `Resource Owner Password Credentials` flow.

-For the local running tests you should create `appsettings.local.json` file in the file in the root of the repository with content:
+For the local running tests you should create `appsettings.local.json` file in the root of the repository with content:
 ```
 {
   "HostsSettings": {